Kendall Jenner On Having Plastic Surgery, Collecting Cars, And Tackling Anxiety

 “Some people get addicted to tattoos, I’m addicted to cars,” she said.
 “If I love it, I love it.
 If I walk in and it really gets to me, I’m like okay, I need that car.”

 She also revealed that she liked riding dirt bikes and four-wheelers at a young age.
 Some of the classic cars in Kendall’s collection include a 1965 Mustang and a 1975 Chevrolet Corvette.
-She was also spotted shopping at Bentley dealership where she had an awkward run-in with her ex-boyfriend Chandler Parsons.
+She was also spotted shopping at Bentley dealership where she had an awkward run-in with her ex-boyfriend, Chandler Parsons.

 Tomorrow at 09:30 GMT, @CNNStyle gets behind the wheel of iconic cars with @KendallJenner, @PatrickDempsey and @DGandyOfficial. pic.twitter.com/pKve1BYTPS